 You need to remember that the primary purpose of an agile approach isn’t to create value or save money – it’s to improve the outcome for the customer.
 So when given a choice between lower costs, more value, or improved customer satisfaction; the likely answer has to do with customer satisfaction.

 The Product Owner is not a manager of the Scrum team.
 The Scrum Master doesn’t doesn’t tell the team how to do their work.
 These are obvious statements until faced with some questions about what they are supposed to do in given scenarios.

 As with the PSM, you need to answer for the Ideal Scrum environment.
 So a manager outside the team isn’t going to order a Product Owner to add an item to the Sprint backlog – even if you have seen that happen in real life.
 That isn’t Ideal Scrum.

 Hopefully, some of the above tips and study items help you out.
 It can be a tricky test, but it is a logical one as long as you have a decent grasp of Scrum.
 The worst part is choosing the best answer when two or more sound like fairly decent options – remember the Scrum Guide when that happens.

 Professional Agile Leadership (PAL I) Practice Test: Professional Agile Leadership (PAL I) Practice Exam

 Also feel free to try my PSM/PSPO practice exam: Scrum Master – PSM I and PSPO I Exam Sample Questions

-If you are talking PAL I, I recommend you take both tests.
+If you are taking the PAL I, I recommend you take both practice tests.

 Information on distributed teams, open offices, and colocation: